Deep Learning Techniques for In-Crop Weed Identification: A Review: Deep Learning for Weed Recognition

-\textbf{{Sugar Beets 2016}} \cite{chebrolu2017agricultural} was collected from agricultural fields with pixel-wise annotations for three classes: sugar beet, weeds, and soil.
+\textbf{{Sugar Beets 2016}} \citep{chebrolu2017agricultural} was collected from agricultural fields with pixel-wise annotations for three classes: sugar beet, weeds, and soil.
 This dataset contains 1,600 images, of which 700 images were captured at first and 900 images were captured after a four-week period.
-Both RGB-D and mulitspectral images were provided, which is helpful to explore the effectiveness of different modalities for weed identification and to construct multi-modal learning methods (\url{http://www.ipb.uni-bonn.de/data/sugarbeets2016}).
+Both RGB-D and multispectral images were provided, which is helpful to explore the effectiveness of different modalities for weed recognition and to construct multi-modal learning methods (\url{http://www.ipb.uni-bonn.de/data/sugarbeets2016}).

-\textbf{{Sugar Beet/Weed Dataset}} \cite{sa2017weednet} contains 155 multispectral images (near-infared 790 nm, red 660 nm) plus normalised difference vegetation index (NDVI) with pixel-wise labelling for sugar beet, weeds and soil from a controlled field experiment (\url{https://github.com/inkyusa/weedNet}).
+\textbf{{Sugar Beet/Weed Dataset}} \citep{sa2017weednet} contains 155 multispectral images (near-infared 790 nm, red 660 nm) plus normalised difference vegetation index (NDVI) with pixel-wise labelling for sugar beet, weeds and soil from a controlled field experiment (\url{https://github.com/inkyusa/weedNet}).

+\kun{\textbf{{Weed-AI}} is an open-source weed dataset upload and download platform that standardises metadata reporting with the WeedCOCO annotation format and centralises weed datasets.
+An annotation platform built on the computer vision annotation tool (CVAT) has been integrated.
+Weed-AI currently contains 17 datasets (including DeepWeeds) with 20,891 images. (\url{https://weed-ai.sydney.edu.au/about}). }

-\textbf{{Weed-Corn/Lettuce/Radish}} \cite{jiang2020cnn} contains 7,200 RGB images with image-level annotations.
-It includes three subsets: the maize dataset (1,200 images) was collected from a corn field with four different weed species (4,800 images) including Canada thistle (\textit{Cirsium arvense}), fat hen, bluegrass (\textit{Poa} spp.) and sedge (\textit{Carex} spp.); the lettuce dataset was collected from a vegetable field of two plant classes including lettuce (500 images) and weeds (300 images); the radish dataset contains 200 radish images and 200 weeds images~\cite{lameski2017weed} (\url{https://github.com/zhangchuanyin/weed-datasets}).
+\textbf{{Weed-Corn/Lettuce/Radish}} \citep{jiang2020cnn} contains 7,200 RGB images with image-level annotations.
+It includes three subsets: the maize dataset (1,200 images) was collected from a corn field with four different weed species (4,800 images) including Canada thistle (\textit{Cirsium arvense}), fat hen, bluegrass (\textit{Poa} spp.) and sedge (\textit{Carex} spp.); the lettuce dataset was collected from a vegetable field of two plant classes including lettuce (500 images) and weeds (300 images); the radish dataset contains 200 radish images and 200 weeds images~\citep{lameski2017weed} (\url{https://github.com/zhangchuanyin/weed-datasets}).

 Whilst these datasets provide useful imagery and annotation data for benchmarking, there is a lack of consistency and details in metadata reporting standards and contextual information.
 An understanding of weed species, beyond a simple awareness of the difference to crops, is important in creating opportunities to deliver specific weed control treatments.
 For example, contextual understanding of crop growth stages, presence/absence of stubble will assist in developing algorithms capable of handling variability across different conditions.